edengugsa/Q-Game/9/self-9.md

 - point to unit tests that check whether it reads (possibly broken) JSON from a mock input device<br>
 we do not have unit tests.

-For `Q/Client/client`, explain what happens when the client is started _before_ the server is up and running:
+For `Q/Client/player`, explain what happens when the player is started _before_ the server is up and running:

 - does it wait until the server is up (best solution) <br> no
 - does it shut down gracefully (acceptable now, but switch to the first option for 10)<br> no<br>
-The client throws an exception saying "Could not join the server"
+The player throws an exception saying "Could not join the server"